maidsafe/rfcs/text/0000-safecoin-alternative-implementation/0000-safecoin-alternative-implementation.md

 As with other network addressable entities, the `id` will represent the account's address on the network.
 It will be managed by the close group of Vaults for that address, using a new persona: CoinManager.
 The ID is also an asymmetric public signing key.

 A single client can create many `CoinAccount`s if desired, and there is no need to associate any of these with its main MAID account.
+(In this context, MAID stands for MaidSafe Anonymous ID, and any user wishing to send requests to the network which require payment must first create a MAID account.
+This is not a `CoinAccount`, but rather a record held by the network used to hold e.g. the MAID public key and the public keys of authorised apps).
 For example, a user may want to run multiple farmer Vaults and allocate a different `CoinAccount` for each to receive the farming rewards.

 When a client creates a new `CoinAccount` on the network, the request need only specify the `id`, since the initial balance will always be 0.
 It is up to the client to create and manage the key pairs of all `CoinAccount`s it owns.
 These could be stored on the network as part of its encrypted MAID account, or managed by a standalone wallet application.